hackolade/docker/Studio/README.md

 ```
 Note: make sure you are using an official Hackolade published version!
 Don't trust other sources.

-#### Build the image using a local zip file (offline)
+#### Build the image if you have no Internet connection (offline)

-If your environment doesn't allow you to access our [Hackolade releases](https://s3-eu-west-1.amazonaws.com/hackolade/previous) directly, you will need to download the version you want to install and reference it into the Dockerfile to be able to install it.
+If your environment doesn't allow you to access our Hackolade releases directly, you will need to download the version you want to install and reference it into the Dockerfile to be able to install it.
 Make sure you download a Linux version to be able to install it inside a Docker image.
+You may find previous versions of Hackolade Studio Desktop by replacing in the following URL v6.9.6 with v<version of your choice>, for example https://s3-eu-west-1.amazonaws.com/hackolade/previous/v6.9.6/Hackolade-linux-x64.zip

-- First, download the Hackolade version you want to install ***close to the Dockerfile*** and name the downloaded file ***Hackolade.zip***.
+- First, download the Hackolade version you want to install ***nearby the Dockerfile*** and name the downloaded file ***Hackolade.zip***.

 - Then, add the following lines to your Dockerfile